Rubics-Xuan/TransBTS/README.md

 2) [TransBTSV2: Towards Better and More Efficient Volumetric Segmentation of Medical Images](https://arxiv.org/abs/2201.12785).

+The details of the our TransBTS and TransBTSV2 can be found at the models directory in this repo or in the original paper.

 ## Requirements
 - python 3.7
 - pytorch 1.6.0